 Students who successfully complete both programs earn a B.S. in biology or B.A. in biochemistry from Salve Regina and a Pharm.D. from Saint Joseph.

-To be eligible for the Pharm.D. program at Saint Joseph, students must maintain a 2.8 GPA and complete the PharmCAS application and Pharmacy College Admission Test.
+To be eligible for the Pharm.D. program at Saint Joseph, students must maintain a 2.8 GPA and complete the PharmCAS application.
 Students apply for the Pharm.D. program during the third year of their undergraduate program.

 Life After Salve